acopar/crow/crow/README.md

     docker exec --it crow_head_1 /bin/bash
 ```

-Alternatively, you can ssh into the container, you just need to check the ssh port with `docker ps`.
+Alternatively, you can ssh into the container, you just need to check the correct ssh port with `docker ps`.

 ```
     ssh -p <container-ssh-port> mpirun@localhost
 ```

-#### Run docker manually
+#### Run docker standalone

-If you run docker container as standalone application, instead of using docker-compose,
+If you run docker container as standalone application, instead of using `docker-compose`,
 you need to provide path to external volumes manually.
+For GPU-enabled version refer to the `nvidia-docker-compose.yml` file (which is generated after initial `nvidia-docker-compose`) and provide all volumes and devices from command line.

 ```sh
    docker run -v <source-dir>:/home/mpirun/crow